ibartomeus/traitmatch/README.md

 l4 <- c("Parasitsim", lh_model, lh_niche, lh_neutral)

 ```
 Thats's it.
-You can also gather a summary table of parameters and likelihoods for all models done:
+You can also gather a summary table of parameters and likelihoods for all the models you have run:

 ```
 # Table of likelihoods